 We searched through many recent studies and forecasts, including those from the WEF, the US National Intelligence Council’s Global Trends Report, Brookings Institution, Future Today Institute and MIT Sloan Management Review.
 They agree on a number of major issues that should be on your radar if you want to have a say in the race for talent, innovation and the preservation of our environment.

 In other words: If you want to identify disruption long before it hits your organization, monitor the following areas, particularly for convergences, contradictions and inflections.
-From here, trace disruption forward to your organization in order to act preemptively.
+From here, trace disruption forward to your organization to act preemptively.

 1. Wealth Distribution